openintentsframework/oif-aggregator/docs/quick-start.md

 **Server won't start**
 - Check that the `INTEGRITY_SECRET` environment variable is set
 - Verify the configuration file syntax with a JSON validator
-- Ensure port 3000 is available (or change in config)
+- Ensure port 4000 is available (or change in config)

-**No quotes returned**
-- Verify solver endpoints are reachable
-- Check solver configuration in `config/config.json`
-- Review logs for timeout or connection errors

-**Permission denied errors**
-- Ensure you have write permissions in the project directory
-- Check if another process is using the configured port

 ### Getting Help